FLYao123/ClReTS-A-Multi-Task-Learning-Method-for-Short-Term-Energy-Forecasting-/README.md

-×××××××× A Multi-Task Learning Method for Short-Term Energy Forecasting with Interpretable Trend–Deviation Decomposition ××××××××
+×××××××× CaReTS: A Multi-Task Framework Unifying Classification and Regression for Time Series Forecasting ××××××××

 📖 Introduction

-This repository contains the official implementation of the manuscript (submitted): "A Multi-Task Learning Method for Short-Term Energy Forecasting with Interpretable Trend–Deviation Decomposition".
+This repository contains the official implementation of the manuscript (submitted): "CaReTS: A Multi-Task Framework Unifying Classification and Regression for Time Series Forecasting".

+If you find this useful, please cite the paper ‘Yao, F., Zhao, W., Zheng, C., & Han, X. (2025).
+CaReTS: A Multi-Task Framework Unifying Classification and Regression for Time Series Forecasting. arXiv preprint arXiv:2511.09789.’
+Thanks.

 We propose ClReTS (also called CaReTS), a novel multi-task learning framework for short-term energy time series forecasting.
 The framework jointly models classification and regression tasks through a dual-stream architecture: